Coolum Beach, Queensland: Geography

 However, Mount Coolum (to the south of the suburb) dominates the landscape.

+The Yandina-Coolum Road enters from the west.

 History

-The town and locality take their name from the beach.
+The town's name originated from the indigenous term "gulum" or "kulum," meaning "blunt" or "headless," in reference to Mount Coolum's shape.

-The area of what is today part of Coolum was located in the traditional lands of the Undanbi, who were part of the larger tribes of the Gubbi Gubbi peoples.
+The Coolum district encompasses the traditional land of the 'Inabara' or 'Yinneburra' clan from the Undanbi tribe, which was a subset of the larger group known as Kabi Kabi (or Gubbi Gubbi).

-In the 19th century, Coolum was first encountered by Europeans, mainly castaways and later shipwrecked sailors.
-From 1871 to 1881, land grants were selected by Grainger Ward and Mark Blasdall with a total pastoral lease of 407 hectares.

 Coolum Provisional School opened on 2 April 1917.
 In 1930, it became Coolum State School.

 In December 1923, land in the Mt Coolum Beach Estate second section went to auction, following the successful sale of portions in the first section, and one month after the official opening of the Moreton Central Sugar Mill Cane Tramway extension to Coolum.
-All lots are described as having an uninterrupted view of the Pacific Ocean.
+All lots were described as having an uninterrupted view of the Pacific Ocean.

 In 1931, the Coolum Beach branch of the Queensland Country Women's Association were donated a block of land and purchased the adjacent block at 7-9 Coolum Terrace (26.5326°S 153.0917°E).
 In 1965, a former school building was moved onto the block which was replaced with a new building in 1990.
 In 2013, the CWA decided that the hall was under-utilised and that its increasing property value should be realised to support other projects.
 The property was sold into private ownership on 21 September 2013 for $660,000.

 Holy Spirit Anglican Church was dedicated on 14 November 1970.
 It was consecrated by Archbishop Felix Arnott on 5 November 1977.

 Coolum State High School opened on 29 January 1985.

 The Coolum Library opened in 1989 with a major refurbishment in 1997.

 In 2002, Coolum hosted the Commonwealth Heads of Government Meeting, replacing the 2001 meeting that was postponed and moved from Brisbane in the wake of the September 11 attacks.